CSCfi/csc-user-guide/docs/apps/exonerate.md

 exonerate -h
 ```

-In Puhti-rhel8, large Exronerate tasks should be executed as a batch jobs.
+In Puhti, large Exronerate tasks should be executed as a batch jobs.
 Below is a sample batch job file, for running a
-Exonerate batch job in Puhti-rhel8:
+Exonerate batch job in Puhti:

 ```text
 #!/bin/bash